petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/restoring-data-from-a-backup.md

    ![Click all checkboxes to confirm the restore.](./restoring-data-from-a-backup/images/03.png)

-During the restore process, the target environment's services will restart.
+During the restore process, the target environment's services restart.

 You can track the status of the restore in the backup service's *Logs* and the *General* section of the Activities page.